Yehualaw breaks half marathon world mark

 The Ethiopian went on to produce an amazingly fast closing six kilometres - helped by a downhill section in the final two kilometres - as she obliterated Chepngetich's previous mark.

-Yehualaw was in a class of her own in the women's race as she finished more than six minutes ahead of Kenya's Vane Nyamboke [69:44] with English woman Rose Harvey a further 32 seconds back in third.
+Yehualaw finished more than six minutes ahead of Kenya's Vane Nyamboke [69:44] with English woman Rose Harvey a further 32 seconds back in third.

 Harvey's compatriot Georgie Schwiening was fourth in 71:12 as Northern Irish pair Fionnuala Ross [73:09] and Ann-Marie McGlynn [73:12] were fifth and sixth.